 Dionysos.

-There is a lot to be said about the fear of Dionysos and why Apollo isn't the opposite state of mind.
+And a lot to be said about why Apollo isn't 'Apollonian' science and logic.

-Dionysos is in the first terror-ride of psychosis, and Apollo in the second trip into the sepulcher of 'Section'.
+As Gods who rule over the hidden away mental hospitals and home care, Dionysos is in the first terror-ride of psychosis, until Apollo takes you down into the sepulchre of 'Section'.

 A Holy sacrament to Reason.